 Heart disease is one of the leading causes of death for both men and women in the United States, and it can affect them in different ways.
 Here is a closer look at some of the warning signs for both genders and a few steps that can be taken to reduce the risk of developing heart disease.

 Also known as cardiovascular disease, heart disease is a condition that affects the ability to circulate blood throughout the body.
 There are many different types of heart disease, which typically occur when plaque builds up in the vessels and restricts blood flow.
 It can also occur when the heart valves become damaged and can no longer pump blood throughout the body.
 In some rare cases, heart disease is caused by birth defects and genetic conditions that impact the heart’s nerve impulses.
 However, many cardiovascular health conditions can be prevented by making a few lifestyle changes.

-Seniors who want to remain healthy as they age can benefit in a variety of ways when they receive professional non-medical home care.
-Phoenix, AZ, Home Care Assistance is here to help your loved one accomplish daily tasks, prevent illness, and focus on living a healthier and more fulfilling life.
+Seniors who want to remain healthy as they age can benefit in a variety of ways when they receive professional non-medical elderly care.
+Phoenix Home Care Assistance is here to help your loved one accomplish daily tasks, prevent illness, and focus on living a healthier and more fulfilling life.

 Symptoms in Men

 Men are more likely to develop heart disease than women, and they also experience higher rates of heart attacks.
 One of the most common warning signs of heart disease is extreme pressure in the chest.
 Many men complain they can’t catch their breath or their heart is being constricted, and others feel as if their heart won’t beat consistently.
 Heart disease symptoms in men are determined by different variables, including where the damage has occurred.
 Damaged vessels or plaque in the vessels can cause a tingling sensation in the feet or a lack of feeling on the fingertips.